vlayer-xyz/vlayer/book/src/contributing/book.md

 ## Building

-Book source is available in vlayer monorepo.
+Book source is available in the vlayer monorepo.
 To build the book navigate to `book/` and type:
 ```
 mdbook serve
 ```

-Now, preview of the book is available at `http://localhost:3000/`.
+Now, the preview of the book is available at `http://localhost:3000/`.